Expression of Interest form

 If you are in this group, you will need to provide consent for surgery.
 You will receive a cochlear implant in one ear and the clinical team will discuss the choice of ear to be implanted with you.
 Prior to surgery you will be offered a new hearing aid for the ear that is not being implanted, or if you choose to keep your own hearing aid, we can make sure that this is set up in the best way for you.
 All other information about hearing aid fitting and maintenance is the same in this group as for the hearing aid group.

-Implant activation: You will attend an appointment approximately 1 month after your surgery to turn the cochlear implant on.
-The settings of your speech processor will be programmed for you over several appointments over the following weeks and months in line with your cochlear implant centre’s standard care.There will be a choice of which sound processor (the external part of the cochlear implant) you can have, and the decision of which you receive will be discussed between yourself and the clinical team.
+Implant activation: You will attend an appointment approximately 1 month after your surgery to turn the cochlear implant on.Your implant will be programmed for you over several appointments over the following weeks and months in line with your cochlear implant centre’s standard care.

-Support: Following activation of your cochlear implant, you will have access to the standard rehabilitation services your cochlear implant service provides.
-Some examples may include counselling about adapting to cochlear implant sound, listening practice exercises, communication tactics training, support groups, telephone training, and technology such as apps for listening practice and hardware such as remote microphones.
-The services available will vary from site to site and may be offered in-person or online.You will also be offered the same hearing aid support as the hearing aid group, which is detailed above.
+Support: It is important to know that learning to hear with a cochlear implant takes time and practice.
+It is very different to adapting to new hearing aids.
+Once your cochlear implant has been switched on, you will have access to the standard rehabilitation services your cochlear implant service provides.
+This will vary from site to site and may be offered in-person or online.
+Rehabilitation services may include any or all of the following: counselling about adapting to cochlear implant sound, listening practice exercises, communication tactics training, support groups, telephone training, and technology such as apps for listening practice and hardware such as remote microphones.

 Follow-up: